A Rainbow in the Dark

 "We can certainly discuss it when we return home," Severus replied with a smile.
 "But you may want to draw up the papers."

 They left the WCS and returned to the security desk to pick up their wands.
 Before they left the Ministry, Severus cast the glamor over Harry again and then they flooed back to the Leaky Cauldron and went out the door to Charing Cross Road.
-"I thought we'd have lunch first and then shop for clothes for you."
+"I thought we will have lunch first and then shop for your clothes."
 Severus said.
 "Where would you like to eat?"

 "Could we eat at McDonald's, Professor?
 I never have, but Dudley has and it sounded good."

-"I never have either so it will be a new experience for both of us," Severus said as he flagged down a cab.
-They arrived at the McDonald's on Buckingham Palace Road.
+"I never have either so it will be a new experience for both of us," Severus said as he flagged down a taxi.
+They arrived at the McDonalds' on Whitehall.
+Westminster.
 Severus paid the fare and he and Harry got out and went inside.
 They ordered their food.
 Harry had a Big Mac, fries, a chocolate milkshake, and an apple pie while Severus had a Quarter Pounder with cheese, fries and black coffee.
 After eating they took a taxi to Boden's.
 When Severus and Harry came out of the store they were loaded down with bags and packages of all sizes.
 Severus found a nearby alley, shrunk the bags and packages, and put them in his pockets.
-He flagged down another Black Cab and it dropped them off in front of the Leaky Cauldron.
+He flagged down another taxi and it dropped them off in in front of the the bookstore next to the Leaky Cauldron.